roncli/roncli.com/README.md

             }
         };

-9. If using [iisnode](https://github.com/tjanczuk/iisnode), point an IIS application to the inner /roncli.com directory.
+9. If using [iisnode](https://github.com/tjanczuk/iisnode), point an IIS application to the inner /roncli.com directory, and run ```grunt``` from the same directory when installing and after every time you change code.
 Otherwise, run using a standalone installation from the command line by running /roncli.com/run.bat.

 Other Installations
 ===================